jekunz/translationese/README.md

 All sentences are annotated with error tags categorizing the type of translationese present in the OPUS translation.

-## 'Annotated' Version
+## Files

+- 'translationese_opensubtitles_clean.csv': Release version of the dataset.
+Also available [on HuggingFace](https://huggingface.co/datasets/liu-nlp/translationese-opensubtitles).
-- Also includes detailed error descriptions by the annotators.
+- 'translationese_opensubtitles_annotated.csv': Also includes detailed error descriptions by the annotators.
+- 'translationese_eval.py': Minimal pair evaluations of models for the LREC paper.

 ## Citation